 If you put anything before your guests to mindlessly nibble on while watching the game, vegetables should be the default option, says CSPI.
 Fresh veggies contribute to lower rates of heart attack and stroke, especially if they’re replacing higher-calorie salty snacks like pretzels or potato chips.
 CSPI's recommendations for Sunday include:

 - Veggies & Hummus.
-Make your own hummus (here’s Mark Bittman’s version).
-Or buy a packaged brand like Sabra, Tribe, or Athenos.
+Make your own hummus or buy a packaged brand like Sabra, Tribe, or Athenos.
 Serve with platters of baby carrots, red pepper slices, cherry tomatoes, or snow peas.
 A typical hummus has about 50 to 70 calories per two-tablespoon serving.

 - Roasted Chickpeas.
 Chickpeas aren’t just for making hummus.
 Roasted, they make for a snack that’s high in fiber and a good source of protein.
 The Good Bean Roasted Chickpea Snacks come in seven flavors, including Cracked Pepper, Thai Coconut, and Smoky Chili & Lime.
 Saffron Road Crunchy Chickpeas is another good option, which offers Korean BBQ, Falafel, Wasabi, and other flavors.
 A quarter cup serving has around 120 calories

 - Cannellini Beans & Chorizo.
 Instead of a big vat of chili con carne, consider Sherwood’s 5-ingredient, 20-minute recipe for white beans and chicken or turkey sausage.
 This dish keeps sodium under control (370 mg) and packs 6 grams of fiber for just 300 calories.